bymbcom/bymb-documentation/Knowledge_Center/Knowledge_Center_Status_Dashboard.md

 *This dashboard is updated as new documents are completed*

-## Summary of Changes Since Last Update (April 26, 2025):
+## Summary of Changes Since Last Update (May 6, 2025):
-- Added final Networking & Digital Transformation document:
+- Added final Services document:
-  - Legacy System Modernization v1.0
+  - Customer Success Management v1.0
-- Updated "Total Progress" from 50/85 to 51/85 (60%)
+- Updated "Total Progress" from 51/85 to 52/85 (61%)
-- Decreased "Pending" from 35 to 34
+- Decreased "Pending" from 34 to 33
-- Updated Services completion from 87% to 93% (14/15 documents completed)
+- Updated Services completion from 93% to 100% (15/15 documents completed)
+- Marked Customer Success Management task as completed in Next Steps section
-- Updated Next Steps section to focus on Customer Success Management, CCTV Products, Installation Guides, and Product Selection Decision Tree
+- Updated Next Steps section to focus on CCTV Products, Installation Guides, and Product Selection Decision Tree
-- Completed all planned Networking & Digital Transformation documentation
+- Completed all planned Services documentation